Staff Training & FAQ

 Your friends and family members are welcome to visit you on your days and nights off.
 All visitors must be checked in at the Round House to receive a visitor pass.
 You may show them around camp’s public areas, however, we cannot accommodate them for meals or lodging.

 If you need to get certified as a requirement for your position, you may be eligible to be reimbursed for the cost of the course.
 Sign up and complete a course on your time and our dime.
 Camp will reimburse the cost of an American Red Cross Lifeguarding/First Aid/CPR/AED course up to $250, an Adult & Pediatric First Aid/CPR/AED course up to $125, a Wilderness First Aid course up to $300, or a professional rescuer level CPR/AED course up to $150 upon completion of a full season contract for applicants that are hired and then need to acquire or renew one of these certifications.
 The reimbursement is for the course cost only and a course receipt must be provided to Camp Rockmont; the reimbursement is not for travel, food, accommodation, or any other expense incurred during the course.
 Those seeking a Wilderness First Responder certification or other skill-based certifications will be addressed on a case-by-case basis.

 Generally, camp living accommodations are shared living spaces with easy access to bathroom and showers.
 The rustic cabins are open air with screened windows and doors; most have large covered porches.

 Will I have time to work out?

 Camp has a fitness trail and plenty of space for running and hiking.
+The Summit Fitness Center is equipped with a variety of gym equipment and open for staff use at certain times.
 Staff will often work out early in the morning or on their scheduled time off.
 We also hold a mile-swim most sessions as well as a variety of staff-only intramural sports.
-We have some basic gym equipment, but you have to remember that this ain’t Anytime Fitness.